-After the camping season and before the first freeze of the winter, it is important that you winterize your Aliner.
-All water should be drained from the fresh water and hot water tanks, the water lines, outside shower, and drains.
+After the camping season and before the first freeze of the winter, it is important that you winterize your

+Aliner.
+All water should be drained from the fresh water and hot water tanks, the water lines, outside shower, drains, toilets (if applicable), as well as black and grey waste tanks on the Explorer model.